Lucas-Malatchoumy/TP-node/README.md

 ```javascript
 let newUser = new User({ ...req.body, role: "user" });
 ```
-After save the change you can Sign in the application and you well see the link to create posts
+After save the change, you can Sign up and you will see the link to create posts

 ## Tech Stack